techcoder20/MacOSBigSurThemeConverter/README.md

 Find the icons at https://github.com/yeyushengfan258/BigSur-icon-theme.git

-**Cursors and plank theme made by Macintosh98**
+**Cursors theme made by Macintosh98**

 Find the cursors at https://github.com/Macintosh98/BigSur-Originals-Cursor.git

+**Plank theme and wallpaper make by FKORPSVART**

-Find the plank theme at https://github.com/Macintosh98/MacOS-Mojave-Plank-themes.git
+Find the plank theme and wallpapers at https://www.pling.com/p/1399398/